-Children’s heart conditions can’t be prevented, but a lot can be done to improve and often completely repair their hearts at any age.
-Thanks to advanced technology and the pediatric heart experts at the Nemours Cardiac Center (based at Nemours/Alfred I. duPont Hospital for Children), most children with a heart problem — even newborns only hours or days old — can be quickly diagnosed and treated right when it matters the most.
-We specialize in early detection and repair so your child will have the very best possible chance for a healthy future.
+Congestive heart failure in children can’t always be prevented, but a lot can be done to improve and often completely repair their hearts at any age.
+Thanks to advanced technology and the pediatric heart experts at the Nemours Cardiac Center (based at Nemours/Alfred I. duPont Hospital for Children), children with congestive heart failure — even newborns only hours or days old — can be quickly diagnosed and treated right when it matters the most.

 Heart failure is a generic term for any situation in which the heart isn’t able to pump an adequate amount of blood.
-In children with “congestive heart failure,” blood gets backed up, or “congested” as it attempts to enter a heart that isn’t working well.
+"Congestive heart failure" in children occurs when blood gets backed up, or “congested” as it attempts to enter a heart that isn’t working well.
 When the left ventricle is failing, the congested blood backs up into the lungs and may cause trouble breathing (especially when lying down — this is called “orthopnea”).
 When the right ventricle is failing, the congestion occurs in the liver and in the legs, leading to problems with liver function and swelling in the legs.

-There’s not much that can be done to prevent heart failure.
-In children, the causes are:
+There’s not much that can be done to prevent congestive heart failure in children but the most common causes are:

 - congenital (present at birth) heart problems (repaired or unrepaired) that result in the heart not being able to do its job